 - Since I'm paranoid about raw chicken, I bake my meatballs with a digital food thermometer inserted into one of them.
 That way I know exactly when they're getting close to a safe internal temperature of 165°F, but I don't risk overcooking/drying out.

-- If serving meatballs over pasta, feel free to increase the marinara sauce as desired, but it may also be necessary to finish the recipe in a large pot or Dutch oven instead of skillet.
+- If serving meatballs over pasta, feel free to increase the marinara sauce as desired.
+However, keep in mind that it may also be necessary to finish the recipe in a large pot or Dutch oven instead of skillet.

 - Instead of adding your meatballs to a skillet of warm marinara sauce as directed, you may heat some marinara in a saucepan and simply spoon it over the baked meatballs (as in the case of meatball subs on sandwich rolls).

 - If you’d like to make your own batch of Homemade Italian Seasoning, combine 2 tablespoons dried parsley, 2 tablespoons dried basil, 2 tablespoons dried oregano, 1 tablespoon dried thyme, and 1/2 teaspoon dried rosemary.
 Store in an airtight container.
 I actually usually double the recipe and store in a reuseable spice container similar to these.